mendix/docs/content/en/docs/appstore/modules/oidc.md

     * `https://<your-app-url>/oauth/v2/callback`
     * `makeitnative://<your-app-url>/oauth/callback`

-#### 5.1.2 Microsoft Azure AD Provider Configuration for APIs{#azure-portal}
+#### 5.1.2 Microsoft Entra ID Provider Configuration for APIs{#azure-portal}

-This section gives some guidance for doing the necessary configurations at your Azure AD provider to obtain access tokens containing the right authorization claims to secure your APIs.
+This section gives some guidance for doing the necessary configurations at your entra ID (formerly known as Azure AD) provider to obtain access tokens containing the right authorization claims to secure your APIs.

 If you don’t set the access token up correctly, you will get access tokens containing default `aud` (audience) claims.
 The default audience is the Microsoft Graph API and so these access tokens cannot be validated by your API.